Highlights

 - Design post receiving feedback, targeting publication before April 1

-- Confirmed with Ling Ren (UIUC): doubly-stateless PIR is the right priority; pre-processed schemes (Plinko, RMS) best reserved for immutable archival data
+- Sync with Ling Ren and group: agreement that doubly-stateless PIR is the right priority and that preprocessed schemes are best reserved for immutable archival data; we sniped them into VIA, they sniped us into Harmony

 TorJS / Embedded Arti